Fei-Sheng-Wu/XlsxToHtmlConverter/README.md

 # XlsxToHtmlConverter

 A xlsx to html file converter.
 Support fill, font, border, alignment and other styles.
 Support custom column width and row height.
 Support vertical and/or horizontal merged cells.
+Support sheet tab color and hidden sheet.
+Support pictures.
+Support progress callback event.
 It uses .Net Core 3.0 as framework and only depends on the Open Xml SDK.

 [Click here to view the latest version](https://github.com/Jet20070731/XlsxToHtmlConverter/tree/1.0.3)